viam-modules/video-store/README.md

 > [!NOTE]
 > The async save command does not support future timestamps.
 The `from` timestamp must be in the past.
-> and the `to` timestamp must be the current time or in the past.
+> The `to` timestamp must be the current time or in the past.

 ```json
 {